 I’m a keen photographer so always have my camera with me to capture florals, botanical forms and animals.
 Living in Staffordshire I’m lucky to have some great countryside and woodland walks on my door step.

-I was lucky enough to have a year in industry at Monsoon Accessorize Ltd. whilst studying, which I found incredibly valuable.
-I also undertook placements with other high street retailers and trend consultants/agencies which all helped me understand the industry when I was first starting out.
+I was lucky enough to have a year in industry at Monsoon Accessorize Ltd. whilst studying and undertook placements with other high street retailers and trend consultants/agencies, which all helped me understand the industry when I was first starting out.
 On graduation I worked as a wallpaper designer for a manufacturer for five years before going freelance.
 I very much value my in-house industry experience and recommend learning as much as can before taking the leap to go it alone.

-Marimekko, Harlequin, Scion, Timorous Beasties, Ikea, Zandra Rhodes, Missoni.
+Marimekko, Harlequin, Designer’s Guild, Timorous Beasties, Zandra Rhodes.

 My day normally starts by doing general admin and emails, followed by tending to any online orders that need posting out.
-Once the small jobs are out the way I get stuck into my design work, whether that’s projects or new development.
-Working for yourself requires a lot of multitasking though, and a majority of the time spent running your own business is often on marketing, admin, book-keeping, website maintenance, managing stock, product development etc. Where possible, for creative time I block out days to focus on projects.
+Once the small jobs are out the way I get stuck into my design work, whether that’s client projects or new development.
+Working for yourself requires a lot of multitasking and a large proportion of the time spent running your own business is often on marketing, admin, book-keeping, website maintenance, managing stock, product development etc. Where possible, for creative time I block out days to focus on projects.

-Industry experience is really valuable when first starting out, whether it’s design placements or working in a studio.
+Industry experience is incredibly valuable when first starting out, whether it’s design placements or working in a studio.
 Research your companies well, remember to be patient and professional when making contact!

 For more industry information and further training see the links below:

 Starting a business is hard work, it can take a lot of time and nurturing but it can be incredibly rewarding!
 For creative startups The Design Trust website has some great guides that have really helped me over the years on things like pricing, funding, marketing and lots more.